themotu/DevOpsChallenge/README.md

 # DevOps Challenge

-DevOps challenge for candidates to show us their stuff.

 The point of this challenge is for interviewing candidates to show us how they would work through bootstrapping some DevOps and infrastructure related artifacts in a repository with some backend and frontend code.